black-desk/cgtproxy/README.md

 ## Tips

-You can create a bash function to manage processes conveniently:
+You can create a bash function to easily manage processes:

 ```bash
 function cgtproxy-exec() {